 NEW TO NETFLIX!
 The attraction for many viewers of The Power of the Dog may be the prospect of seeing Benedict Cumberbatch as another lovable a*****e — this time in cowboy form!
 But what writer/director Jane Campion delivers is an anti-western and a searing takedown of toxic masculinity.

 Benedict Cumberbatch and Jesse Plemons play Phil and George Burbank, a pair of ranchers in 1925 Montana.
 Plemons’ George is kind-hearted and easy-going, but we get the sense that he’s fed up with his rough, caustic, domineering brother Phil.
-When the duo and their band of cowboys stop at an inn on one of their cattle drives, things take a turn when Phil relentlessly mocks the young waiter Peter (Kodi Smit-McPhee) for being too effeminate.
+When the duo and their band of cowboys stop at an inn during a cattle drive, things take a turn when Phil relentlessly mocks the young waiter, Peter (Kodi Smit-McPhee), for being too effeminate.
 This drives Peter’s mother, Rose (Kirsten Dunst), who runs the restaurant, to tears.